Music DA

 UNC offers more than two dozen ensembles, from choirs to opera theatre.

-Learn, practice, produce, and perform in state-of-the-art facilities, including the Campus Commons Performance Hall.
+Learn, practice, produce and perform in state-of-the-art facilities, including our newest space, Campus Commons Performance Hall.

 Research Opportunities